 What is the effect of following a hyperlink?

-The effects of following hyperlinks vary with the hypertext system.
+The effects of the following hyperlinks vary with the hypertext system.
 And sometimes, it may also depend on the link itself.
-For example, most Guide on hyperlinks on the World Wide Web cause the target document to replace the document that is displayed quickly.
+For example, most Guides on hyperlinks on the World Wide Web cause the target document to replace the document that is displayed quickly.